viaDragonz/VNN/README.md

 <hr>

 ## For future contributors,
-here are the tools I (acfc) use my self,
+here are the tools I (acfc) use my self
 To manage commits and other git tools I use [Sublime Merge](https://www.sublimemerge.com/) If you plan on developing new commands I would recommend [Visual Studio Code](https://code.visualstudio.com/) But sometimes your just planning on adding new images as such to a command like tyler.js then you can use anything like [notepadd++](https://notepad-plus-plus.org/) or [Sublime Text](https://www.sublimetext.com/).